-At this stage there is no certainty around the timing of either the incremental enhancements or the construction of T4.
-For the purposes of this Strategy it has been assumed that the incremental project would be available to meet 2017 prospective volume and that T4 would start to ramp up in 2019.
+There is a prospect of modest increases in terminal capacity in advance of T4.
+At this stage there is no certainty around the scope and timing of such incremental enhancements, or the timing of construction of T4.
+For the purposes of this Strategy it has been assumed that incremental capacity would be available to meet 2017 prospective volume and that T4 would start to ramp up in 2019.

-The relationship between contractual volumes, prospective volumes as determined by the RCG, and terminal capacity, as assumed for this Strategy is shown in Figure 4.
+The relationship between contractual volumes, prospective volumes as determined by the RCG, and terminal capacity as assumed for this Strategy, is shown in Figure 4.